-MCJ 1E 03 Health Communication
+MCJ 2E 03 Health Communication

+Time : 3Hours

+Maximum Marks : 60

-Time : 3Hours Maximum Marks: 60 Answers question one and four others.
-All question carry equal marks I.Write answer for any four of the following.
-4x3=12 1.
-National Population policy 2.
-UNICEF 3.
-ASHA 4.Child mortality 5.
-SITE 6 'Aarogyam'?
-Answer any four of the following 4x12=48 II.
+Answers question one and FOUR others.
+All question carry equal marks

+- 1. National Population policy

+- 2. UNICEF

+- 3. ASHA

+- 4. Child mortality

+- 5. SITE

+- 6 'Aarogyam'

+- II.
 Analyze content of two health magazines.

-III.
+- III.
 Explain the role of radio in promoting health campaigns.

-IV.
+- IV.
 Explain the crisis faced by the media while reporting health campaign in India.

-V. Prepare a poster for any polio campaign.
-VI.
-Detail the role of Television in spreading awareness about family welfare programmes
+- V. Prepare a poster for any polio campaign.

+- VI.
+Detail the role of Television in spreading awareness about family welfare